- Student Experience

 Profile

-Brandon now works at the James C. Kennedy Waterfowl and Wetland Center as a biologist, working to establish pre-restoration baselines for a property near Brunswick, Georgia.
+Brandon recently joined the team at the James C. Kennedy Waterfowl and Wetland Center as a wildlife biologist, working on the Georgia Saltmarsh Project to establish pre-restoration baselines for birds, vegetation, amphibians, fish, and invertebrates at a site near Brunswick, Georgia.
 This project aims to quantify the efficacy of restoration efforts and inform future management decisions regarding habitat restoration in coastal wetland systems.